Uterine Fibroids & Natural Treatment

 Diet for Fibroids

 The best diet for fibroids is a low glycemic index, low glycemic load diet.
-That helps to moderate hormones and helps with weight loss.
+That helps to moderate hormones, reduce insulin, and helps with weight loss.

 Selective progesterone receptor modulators